TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Data analysis tools
 ^^^^^^^^^^^^^^^^^^^

 Data anlysis tools allow users to interactively analyse image data in a visually asisted way in the :ref:`viewer <viewer>`.
-They are implemented in the :mod:`tmlib.tools` package and available for the `Pandas <http://pandas.pydata.org/>`_ or `pySpark <http://spark.apache.org/docs/0.9.0/python-programming-guide.html>`_ libraries.
+They are implemented in the :mod:`tmlib.tools` package and make use of the `Pandas <http://pandas.pydata.org/>`_ library.
 The server submits client tool requests to the available computational resources for asynchronous processing.
-This is done on the one hand to remove load from the web server and on the other hand because *spark* jobs require a driving process.
+This is done on the one hand to remove load from the web server.

 The main entry point for tool functionliaty is ``__main__()`` method of :class:`ToolRequestManger <tmlib.tools.manager.ToolRequestManager>`.
-It is accessed by a :class:`ToolJob <tmlib.tools.jobs.ToolJob>` via the command line using the ``tm_tool.py`` script, which gets autogenerated from the parser provided by :class:`ToolRequestManager <tmlib.tools.manger.ToolRequestManager>`.
+It is accessed by a :class:`ToolJob <tmlib.tools.jobs.ToolJob>` via the command line using the ``tm_tool`` script, which gets autogenerated from the parser provided by :class:`ToolRequestManager <tmlib.tools.manger.ToolRequestManager>`.

 For more information on how to develop new tools and make them available to the UI, please refer to the documentation of the :mod:`tmlib.tools` package.
 Already implemented tools, such as :class:`Clustering <tmlib.tools.clustering.Clustering>` or :class:`Heatmap <tmlib.tools.heatmap.Heatmap>` should also serve as an example and a good starting point for developing a new tool.

 .. note:: In contrast to a *workflow step*, a *tool* also requires some frontend developement.
 This design decision was made to give developers as much flexiblity as possible when it comes to the design of new tools.
-The potential uses cases are consequently too broad to be handled entirely client-side.
+The potential uses cases are consequently too broad to be handled entirely server-side.
 Please refer to `data analysis tools <data-analysis-tools-frontend>`_ in the frontend section for more details on how to develop a tool client-side.

 A :class:`WorkflowStep <tmlib.workflow.workflow.WorkflowStep>` and a :class:`Tool <tmlib.tools.base.Tool>` both represent a distributed computational task, but from a conceptual point of view, they are two different things.
 The former is used in the `workflow manager <user-interface-workflow-manager>`_ for general image processing tasks, while the latter is used in the :ref:`viewer <user-interface-viewer>` for machine learning tasks.
 This doesn't mean that image processing and machine learning should be handled separately per-se.
 For example, pixel-based image segmentation would be an execellant use case for a tool.
-From a technical perspective, a *workflow step* represents a collection of batch jobs that can be *run* in parallel (plus an optional subsequent *collect* job), whereas a tool request is handled as a `MapReduce <https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html>`_ job in form of a `Spark application <http://spark.apache.org/docs/latest/submitting-applications.html>`_.
-These two types of jobs are generally also processed on different types of clusters, e.g. `Slurm <http://slurm.schedmd.com/>`_ (a workflow manager typically deployed on classical high-performance computing clusters) and `YARN <https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/YARN.html>`_ (a resource manager for "big data" clusters), respectively. *TissueMAPS* combines both types of clusters to process tool requests: tool jobs get submitted via *Slurm* using the ``spark-submit`` command with ``--master yarn --deploy-mode client``.
-The driver program is thereby launched directly on the "local" compute node within the spark-submit process.
-The resources for that job are managed by *Slurm* (or more generelly speaking by *GC3Pie*), while the remote, distributed *Spark* application is managed by *YARN*.
-The advantages of this combined approach are two fold: First, we run the driver process as a batch job and can thereby handle and monitor it via *GC3Pie* the same way as any other job, e.g. a *workflow step*.
-Second, we can execute any non-*Spark* code in the "local" Python environment, without having to distribute the code to the *YARN* cluster.
-This becomes particularly useful for tool requests that might be processed via the *pandas* library, although the job has been executed via ``spark-submit``.
-This gives developers to freedom to not implement a *spark* library interface for their tool.
-The same of course applies when processing tool request on *localhost*, i.e. with ``--master local``.

-.. note:: At the moment *spark* tool jobs only interact with the database and don't have access to the shared filesystem.
-This is because the *YARN* cluster uses by default the `Hadoop Distributed File System (HDFS) <https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html>`_.
-However, it would be possible to replace it with `GlusterFS <https://github.com/gluster/glusterfs-hadoop>`_, which is used by *TissueMAPS* on nodes of the *Slurm* cluster, and therby allow the exchange data between the two clusters without the need to import image data into *HDFS*.

 .. _jterator-module-development: